HilaBarkan6/Advanced_Topics/EX2/readme.md

 Also need to update PlayerFactory and TankAlgorithmFactory to create the correct object for each player Algorithms should think about what to keep from battle info and how often to request a new battle info

+Whats Next 2 -
+Tests on input file edge cases and errors
+If one of the player doesn't have any tanks at all, he loses. make sure to do so instead of throwing error (this is the behevior now)
+If both of them don't have tanks at all so tie
+When Game ends - if both players are out of shells and 40 turns passed need to change the line we write to the output file Add a test when action is written with ignored and killed in the same turn Make sure no new and delete
+Clean the code - remove duplications, short function, rule of 5, all common mistakes, magic numbers Move read_board from GameManager to Board
+Logging for bonus and maybe configuration file
+Mabye more tests
+Check what going on in the forum